YouNow/younow.github.io/policy/en/partners.md

 ## Revealing private contact information is not permitted.

 Revealing an individual's personal information, including email addresses, real names, location, ID, phone numbers, home addresses, and others, is forbidden.
 We also **strongly** recommend that you keep your personal information private.

+## No solicitation of off-platform transactions.

+Encouraging your viewers to send likes or gifts on YouNow is encouraged, but soliciting off-platform transactions via direct links in profiles, discussion board posts, broadcast titles, verbally on broadcast, or in the chat is prohibited.
+Any content broadcast with the intent to solicit transactions off-platform may be subject to the removal of your partnership or additional action on your account.

 ## Spam & unauthorized advertisement of other live streaming services are not permitted.